ikskuh/ZigAndroidTemplate/README.md

 ## Examples

-There are 3 different examples.
+There are 4 different examples.
 The examples have no dependencies on C code except for the android libraries, so they can be considered pure Zig apps.

 To select which example to build and run, pass the example flag (e.g. `-Dexample=egl`).
-Valid values for the example flag are `egl`, `textview`, and `invocationhandler`.
+Valid values for the example flag are `egl`, `minimal`, `textview`, and `invocationhandler`.

 We're running a CI that will verify the build for Windows, macOS and Linux:

 [![CI](https://github.com/MasterQ32/ZigAndroidTemplate/actions/workflows/main-ci.yml/badge.svg)](https://github.com/MasterQ32/ZigAndroidTemplate/actions/workflows/main-ci.yml)

+### Minimal

+`examples/minimal` includes just enough code to get the app running.

 ### EGL